 Many books in the fantasy genre feature dragons as real animals and not as mythical creatures no one has ever seen.
 They are serpentine beings that spew fire and have both reptilian and avian traits.
-Despite sharing these characteristics, the role they play in a specific story vary according to the world created by each author.
-In some books dragons can speak or have riders, while in others they are subject to scientific studies.
+Despite sharing these characteristics, the role they play in a specific story varies according to the world created by each author.
+In some books, dragons can speak or have riders, while in others they are the subject of scientific studies.
 I’ve read a few books which include dragons, all having different parts to play.

 One of the most famous dragons in the literary world is Smaug, the powerful and fearsome antagonist in The Hobbit, J.R.R.
 Tolkien’s children fantasy novel.
 He is an intelligent being capable of speaking and enjoys flattery.
 The book follows the quest of the hobbit Bilbo Baggins to recover a treasure guarded by this terrifying being.

 Do you like reading books featuring dragons?
-Which one is your favourite?
+What is your favourite?
 Tell me in the comments!